Social Work - Learning Outcomes

 - Competency 9: Evaluate Practice with Individuals, Families, Groups, Organizations, and Communities

 Students cannot declare a Social Work major until they have completed the admission process.
-This process is a means of ensuring the student is aware of the field of Social Work, both educational and professional, as well as ensuring the students has the essential academic strengths to be successful in such a rigorous academic program.
+This process is a means of ensuring the student is aware of the field of Social Work, both educational and professional, as well as ensuring the students have the essential academic strengths to be successful in such a rigorous academic program.

 Admission to Major